-Our online InfoWeb, introduced in 2015, greatly improved our customers' ability to access transit information.
+Our online InfoWeb provides our customers with the ability to access transit information.
 Customer calls are initially answered by an Interactive Voice Response (IVR) system with an automated message directing the caller to select an option which usually takes about 15 seconds (introduction time).
 This allows the caller to get standard information quickly (IVR answered).